Palindromic k-Factorization in Pure Linear Time: Linear-Time Algorithm

+\begin{lemma}[\cite{BKRS17};$\mathbf{(*)}$] The following operations can be performed in $O(1)$ time using table operations: (1) incrementing all elements of a chunk, (2) extracting an element from a chunk, (3) extracting a chunk at any position, (4) reversing a chunk, (5) concatenating two chunks, (6) extending a chunk with dummy values, (7) taking the minimum of two chunks. \end{lemma}

-\subparagraph{Overview of linear-time algorithm for palindromic length.} The algorithm \cite{BKRS17} is based on grouping consecutive iterations into \emph{phases}.
-Each phase begins immediately after the end of the previous phase and continues until one of three conditions is fulfilled: $t=\lfloor \frac{\log t}{8}\rfloor$ iterations passes, the input string ends, or the next iteration will break the longest suffix-palindrome.
-In the beginning of a phase, an assumption is made that the next $t$ iterations will not change $\maxPal$.
-Under this assumption, $O(1)$ queries to the iterator is sufficient to compute the number $t_p=\min\{t,\ttl(p)\}$.
-Then the corresponding updates to $\pre[p]$ and $\pl$ are applied simultaneously for the next $t_p$ iterations, using $O(1)$ operations described in Lemma~\ref{l:tableop}.
-After processing all series, actual $t$ letters are added one by one; each time the iterator is updated, constant number of new series (with freshly appeared centers) are added, and the arrays $\pl$ and $\pre[p]$ are updated using these new series.
-When the processing of the letter $s[i]$ is finished, $\pl[i]$ gets its true value.
-If an input symbol violates the assumption (i.e., it changes $\maxPal$), the phase is aborted, unfinished updates are deleted, and a new phase is started from the current symbol.
-The of operations performed is $O(t)$ for a phase of $t$ iterations and $O(P+i)$ for a phase of $i<t$ iterations, where $P$ is the period of the longest suffix-palindrome at the beginning of the phase.
-Since $P\le 2\cdot(\maxPal_{new}-\maxPal_{old})$, and $\maxPal$ monotonely increases from $0$ to at most $n$ during the course of the algorithm, all phases take $O(n)$ time in total.
+The algorithm of \cite{BKRS17} groups iterations into \emph{phases}.
+Each phase begins immediately after the end of the previous phase and continues until one of three conditions is met: $t$ iterations passed, the input string ended, or the longest suffix-palindrome will die at the next iteration.
+In the beginning of a phase, a ``prediction'' is made that $\maxPal$ survives the next $t$ iterations.
+Under this assumption, time-to-live's of periods are computed in $O(1)$ time and range updates to $\pre$ and $\pl$ are performed for the corresponding number of iterations, using $O(1)$ operations from Lemma~\ref{l:tableop}.
+After processing all series, actual $t$ letters are added one by one; each time the iterator is updated, one or two new centers for palindromes appear.
+These palindromes are used to update $\pl$ and $\pre$; their time-to-live's are computable in $O(1)$ time.
+When $s[i]$ is processed, $\pl[i]$ gets its true value.
+If an input symbol changes $\maxPal$, the phase is aborted, unfinished updates are deleted, and a new phase is started from the current symbol.